hemakshiii/Contest_website/README.md

 # Contest_website
 It is website where you'll find out different coding contest which is going to held.
-It is based on HTML, CSS and JS.
+TechStack: HTML, CSS, JS.